adaptivenetworklab/kube-class/kubernetes-rbac/README.md

 apk add openssl
 ```

-Let's create a certificate for Bob Smith:
+Let's create a certificate for asep:

 ```
 #start with a private key
-openssl genrsa -out bob.key 2048
+openssl genrsa -out asep.key 2048

 ```

 Now we have a key, we need a certificate signing request (CSR). </br>
-We also need to specify the groups that Bob belongs to. </br>
+We also need to specify the groups that asep belongs to. </br>
-Let's pretend Bob is part of the `Shopping` team and will be developing
+Let's pretend asep is part of the `Shopping` team and will be developing
 applications for the `Shopping`

 ```
-openssl req -new -key bob.key -out bob.csr -subj "/CN=Bob Smith/O=Shopping"
+openssl req -new -key asep.key -out asep.csr -subj "/CN=asep/O=Shopping"
 ```

 Use the CA to generate our certificate by signing our CSR. </br>
 We may set an expiry on our certificate as well

 ```
-openssl x509 -req -in bob.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out bob.crt -days 30
+openssl x509 -req -in asep.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out asep.crt -days 30
 ```

 ## Building a kube config